 Cream of the Crop Crochet has an adorable free crochet pattern for a baby hat for preemies and newborns.
 As you can see, it also is decorated with crochet leaves.
 The crochet leaf pattern is a very simple one but what is unique here is that the designer shows how to use a button to attach two leaves at an angle to give them a unique shape.
 This is great inspiration for a wide range of projects.Continue to 17 of 18 below.

 17 of 18

-You can create a stitch pattern that looks just like slightly scattered leaves.
-Once you know how to do it, this can be made in any size, so you could use the free crochet pattern to create a shawl, a blanket or anything in between.
-This free design is from MyPicot.com.
+You can create a stitch pattern that looks just like scattered leaves.
+Once you know how to do it, this can be made in any size, so you could use the free crochet pattern from MyPicot to create a shawl, a blanket or anything in between.

 When you visit the website, you will see that the design looks considerably different depending on what colors you use to make the stitch pattern.
-A solid green is definitively leaves.
-A variegated pastel yarn makes a pattern... that's slightly more difficult to define as "leaves" although you see it when you look closer.
+A solid green definitely looks like leaves.
+A variegated pastel yarn makes a pattern that's slightly more difficult to define as "leaves," although you see it when you look closer.
 You could do an ombre of greens and yellows to create a seasonal representative of the changing colors of leaves.
-Have fun with it!
+Have fun with it.

 18 of 18

-Beautiful Crochet Stuff is a terrific website with stunning free crochet patterns, with especially great patterns for clothing.
-If you are ready to take your leaf making to the next level then this leafy tunic is a fabulous free crochet pattern to do that.
+Beautiful Crochet Stuff is a terrific website with stunning free crochet patterns, especially for clothing.
+If you are ready to take your leaf making to the next level, then this leafy tunic is a fabulous free crochet pattern to do that.